Junji Watanabe was born in 1976 in Japan, and received Ph. D. in Information Science and Technology from the University of Tokyo in 2005.

 2005-2009 PRESTO Japan Science & Technology Agency

-2009-currently Japan Society for the Promotion of Science
+2009-2011 Research Fellow in Japan Society for the Promotion of Science.

 He studies cognitive science and communication devices with applied perception.
 His fields of interests are visual and haptic perception and communications.